Shanghai Travel Guide

 China's largest city is a thrilling hub of international activity that has been developed extensively over the past few decades.
 As the first Chinese port open for trade with the west, Shanghai has a history of integrating foreign cultures and sensibilities with its own.
 This multi-culturalism has largely survived the country's tumultuous politics, and visitors will notice that among other things, many of the city's buildings, particularly along the Bund, are reminiscent of spectacular colonial-era architecture.

 With such a cosmopolitan global atmosphere, travellers will feel welcome and at home among the colourful crowds of Shanghai's celebrated street life.

-Once a notoriously naughty city - the almost inevitable result of being built around a booming port - Shanghai is famous for its energetic and vibrant nightlife, with a near-endless selection of bars and nightclubs to keep visitors entertained.
+Once a notoriously salacious city - the almost inevitable result of being built around a booming port - Shanghai is famous for its energetic and vibrant nightlife, with a near-endless selection of bars and nightclubs to keep visitors thoroughly entertained.
 Furthermore, as such a crossroad of cultures, Shanghai caters for the truly international pallet, boasting a diverse restaurant scene and offering some of the best shopping in the world.

 Best time to visit Shanghai

 The best time to visit Shanghai is in the spring (March to June), when temperate and amicable weather makes for happy sightseers.
 Shanghai's climate is generally humid and subtropical, with four very clearly defined seasons.
 Autumn (September to November) can also be a great time for travellers to visit Shanghai; however, typhoons during this time are a possibility and visitors are advised to keep an ear to the ground.
 Read more about Shanghai's weather and climate.

 What to see in Shanghai

 -Travellers should check out The Bund waterfront area for its unique architecture, entertainment, and shopping opportunities.

 -Learn about the history of Chinese culture and more at the Shanghai Museum.